Residential Volunteer – ages 18+

 Sewing Society Volunteer – ages 14+

-Volunteer quilters and embroiders work Mondays and Wednesdays from 9:00 AM until 2:00 PM.
+Volunteer quilters and embroiderers work Mondays and Wednesdays from 9:00 AM until 2:00 PM.
 No experience necessary.
-Our expert quilters and embroiders are happy teach you!
-One-time volunteer opportunities are available and please contact Christina Miller for further inquiry.
+Our expert quilters and embroiderers are happy to teach you!
+One-time volunteer opportunities are available.
+Please contact firstname.lastname@example.org for further inquiry.
 Learn more about the Ladies of St. Joseph’s Sewing Society.
 Must be at least 14 years or older.

 Maintenance Volunteer – ages 14+